lina2360/HiSeqGan/README.md

 #### Relabel original data with symbolic labels
 <center><img src='./image/ghsomlabel.png' width='450px'></center>

 - Given the GHSOM map, each weekly data can then be represented as a label that encodes their cluster.
 We can then generate for each student a cluster sequence that represents their weekly records over the semester.
-The cluster seqeunce is based on the fields given by `$index` and `$date_column`.
+The cluster sequence is based on the fields given by `$index` and `$date_column`.
 ```csv
 id,week1,week2,week3,week4,week5,week6,week7,week8,week9,week10,week11,week12,week13,week14,week15,week16,week17,week18
 102205089,5521,5521,5521,5521,5521,5521,5521,5521,5521,5521,5521,5524,5521,5521,5521,5521,5521,5560